michalstocki/inject-type/README.md

 ```
 ### Testing services
-So, how to test a service in an isolated environement?
+So, how to test a service in an isolated environment?
 We have to mock all it's dependencies using `inject.bind()`.
 Example below uses jasmine, sinon and chai.

 ```javascript
 it('calls alert to be shown', function() {